FREE AT-HOME TESTS FROM THE FEDERAL GOVERNMENT - PROGRAM ENDS SEPTEMBER 2, 2022

 - If your job requires you to test multiple times per week, you can only be reimbursed for 8 tests every 30 days.

 - If you have a prescription from your healthcare provider, there is no limit on the number of free at-home tests.

 GETTING FREE KITs AT THE PHARMACY | Point-OF-SALE

-- Go to any MedImpact in-Network pharmacy.
+- Go to any MedImpact preferred pharmacy for COVID reimbursement

 - Bring your medical insurance card.
 Pharmacy information is printed on the back of the card.

 - Visit the pharmacy desk and request a test kit.

 - The pharmacy will process the purchase at $0 to you and the claim will automatically be sent to MedImpact.

 - If the claim cannot be processed at the pharmacy and you need to be reimbursed, please see "Reimbursement Process" below.